Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Sub-asymptotic kinematics in detail

 We discuss here in some detail the kinematics of the model, and derive a number of bounds on relevant internal and external variables.
-The discussion, in fact, is general and does not rely on model peculiarities, nor is it confined to LO diagrams.
+Note that the derivation of the bounds does not rely on model peculiarities, nor it is confined to LO diagrams.
 A generalization to QCD will also be presented.
-As in the main text, we restrict our attention to the case of light quarks.